lethenju/winman/README.md

 Some nice TUI applications exists, like tui-rs (https://github.com/fdehau/tui-rs) for rust, but not many uses a true window system.

 ## Cool !
-Can I use it right now ?
+How does it works ?

-Erm, unfortunately, the project isnt mature enough to be used.
-You can review the sources and propose some PRs, I would be glad, but you should note that the project is in a very early stage.
-There are a lot of implementation work to do, as well as various optimisations.

-## Oh Okay, When will it be available ?
+You can read and launch the example file to understand how to use the project. type `make build_and_launch` to build the whole system, the log system server and launch all what is needed.

+You can type to modify the windows name, press '0' to change in interwindow mode and move the windows themselves using ZQSD.

+Don't hesitate to tweak the example file to better understand what is going on.

 I am currently shooting for a early release in March 2019.

 ## Nice !
-Good luck then !

 Thank you !
 I'd love to hear your thoughts about the project by the way.
 You can contact me on julien.letheno@gmail.com